dyozie/pivotal-hd-docs/content/getting-started/spring-data-hadoop/wordcount_with_spring_hadoop.md

 ####Build the project

-Follow the instructions [Setting Development Environment](../setting-development.html)  to build the project in eclipse.
+###Build the project
+Go to package Explorer, select the project and right click to get properties.
+Click `Run As -> Maven Install` to build the project.

 This will create target directory with `spring-hadoop-wordcount-0.0.1.jar` file